A Fool's Hope

 Now usually, when there is an open declaration of war against the United States, our journalistic institutions would make it the dominant story from the war's inception to its resolution.
 However, a far larger story these days is the fact that the current president, who is old, is old, apparently in ways that his fascist challenger, who is roughly the same age, and at least as mentally unfit, is not.
 And while it's true that the apparent decline of the country's leader is a major story, the fact that the other party's standard bearer is in similar decline does not warrant similar coverage in either volume or tone, and the fact that he is leading a fascist organization in open war against the United States falls below the fold, and he's leading in polls if polls can be trusted, and over time the accumulation of these choices of priority and focus start to seem like a deliberate choice to deliver a specific outcome.

 Also usually, when there is an open declaration of war against the United States, the person who has sworn an oath to protect the Constitution—that would be our apparently declining current president—would deploy the military against them.
 It doesn't seem that this will happen, though; American fascists have spend decades testing the opposition party leadership and have found the tinder damp.
-Indeed, the supremacist court was so confident that the only opposition they would face would be a limp dissent, they bestowed upon the a president they oppose total immunity even for acts like for example assassinating for example judges, knowing that such power would never be tested until it was time to be used by a more suitable party—that is, a Republican.
+Indeed, the supremacist court was so confident that the only opposition they would face would be a limp dissent, they bestowed upon a president they oppose total immunity even for acts like for example assassinating for example judges, knowing that such power would never be tested until it was time to be used by a more suitable party—that is, a Republican.
 Nor does there seem to be much intention for even less direct confrontations with the party waging war against the U.S. There seems no desire, for example, to expand the courts to overcome the numerical advantage its bribed fascist majority enjoys.
 Expanding the courts is an act which I'm sure I'll be informed presents some significant obstacles.
-This is quite true, but the main obstacle appears to be even the desire to do so: the president has indicated that even if he were able to, he wouldn't.
+This is quite true, but the main obstacle appears to be even the desire to do so: The president has indicated that even if he were able to, he wouldn't.
 And I suppose I must point out that the president does, in fact, now have power that is only constrained by his willingness or unwillingness to use it.
 It's not a pretty resolution, but it is now an available one.

 I must observe that what happens when people with the institutional power to fight evil people don’t fight it, those without institutional power often fall into despair.
-It turns that out in a war between “evil” and “instinctively capitulating to evil,” evil has a bit of an advantage.
+It turns out that in a war between “evil” and “instinctively capitulating to evil,” evil has a bit of an advantage.

 And so there is a lot of despair—this intentionally.
 Fascists, like all bullies, want us to feel helpless and hopeless.
 Ignorance is best, because people who are aware are harder to control, so fascists make the cost of awareness as high as possible.
 Complacency is good; people who lean on an empty optimism, who believe that bad things won't really happen and bad intentions couldn't possibly be that bad, are to fascism like tinder to fire—not totally necessary, perhaps, but a massive time-saver.
 Cynicism is fine too, because aware people who have stopped believing better things are possible stop trying for them, and people who have stopped trying for better things are, to a fascist, nearly as good as people who don't know that a better thing exists.
-But for those who are aware of what's wrong and cannot retreat to ignorance or cynicism, fascists most want despair, because despair eventually stops the struggling, and fascism want to bring an end to human struggle, in the same way that a boa constrictor wants to bring an end to the struggle of say an antelope.
+But for those who are aware of what's wrong and cannot retreat to ignorance or cynicism, fascists most want despair, because despair eventually stops the struggling, and fascism wants to bring an end to human struggle, in the same way that a boa constrictor wants to bring an end to the struggle of say an antelope.

 And there's a lot of dread, too—again, intentionally.
 Fascists, like all bullies, want us to feel dread.
-Dread makes it less likely that we will oppose them, and fascists, like any bully, hate being opposed; they love to inflict pain, and hate feeling it themselves.
+Dread makes it less likely that we will oppose them, and fascists, like any bullies, hate being opposed; they love to inflict pain, and hate feeling it themselves.
 This is why the president of the Heritage Foundation—which is I guess it would be wrong to call a Nazi organization no matter how excited their stated goals and activities cause Nazis to become—tells us that their war against us will be bloodless only if we choose.
 He wants us to believe that only fools would fight fascists, because fascists promise that fighting them will mean things will turn bloody, confident that we will not see the plain truth hiding behind the threat, that failing to resist them means that it will get even more bloody for everyone—everyone, that is, except for them.

 So anyway I was talking about hope—a fool's hope, as fascists like Kevin Roberts or the fascist who lives on your street would have it.